ajahne/blog/_posts/2017-10-9-javascript-functions-part-1.md

 {% endhighlight %}

 ### **Functions can access their 'arguments'.**
-The 'arguments' is an array-like object that contains all of the arguments passed into the function.
+The 'arguments' property is an array-like object that contains all of the arguments passed into the function.
 {% highlight js %}
 function logArguments () {
   console.log(arguments);